test-results-reporter/example-webdriverio-cucumber-testbeats/README.md

 # example-webdriverio-cucumber-testbeats

-example repo to showcase integration of pactum and cucumber with testbeats
+example repo to showcase integration of webdriver-io and cucumber with testbeats